 - The day to day delivery of local services is carried out by various staff through the Council’s Management Structure.
-The senior management structure is headed by our Chief Executive, Huw Bowen.
-He has overall responsibility for managing the council and as part of the Corporate Management Team helps deliver our vision, aims and priorities set out in our Corporate Plan.
-See details of the Corporate Management Team.
+The Senior Leadership Team is headed by our Chief Executive, Huw Bowen.
+He has overall responsibility for managing the council. the team comprises the Chief Executive and two Executive Directors, James Drury and Michael Rich, and the Chief Finance Officer, Barry Dawson.
+The Senior Leadership Team and Service Managers form the Corporate Management Team.
+This team helps deliver our vision, aims and priorities set out in our Corporate Plan.
+See details of the Senior Leadership Team and Corporate Management Team.

 Councillors who are not on the Cabinet also have important roles in the Council’s business.
 They may be members of one of the Regulatory Committees or undertake Overview and Scrutiny activities.

 - Our Scrutiny Committees and Informal Review Panels support the work of the Cabinet and the Council as a whole.
 They take a closer look at our policies, decisions and performance and ensure that the Cabinet is held to account.
 They also look in depth at areas of concern or special interest to Chesterfield people and in doing so help to improve the way the Council does things.

 - Our Planning Committee has overall responsibility for planning decisions, listed building consent and the regulatory planning functions of the council.